amandaestevez/SOFTWARE-QA/01-CREATE-A-TEST-CASE-TEMPLATE-FOR-JIRA/README.md

 ## Methodology:

 This document outlines a standardized structure for test case development through the case study of ZippyBank's mobile app development.
+We will use this template as a base for our test case creation on Jira - once you know the information you need, it's easier to set it up in an automation tool.

 Although the design may vary between companies, these core components remain crucial in ensuring the tests are performed correctly.